-A female guitar prodigy, at fourteen Chantel was told by major labels that she had a “great voice, but girls don’t play guitar like that!”
+A female guitar prodigy, at 14 years Chantel was told by major labels that she had a “great voice, but girls don’t play guitar like that!”
 Wisely ignoring the comments, she enrolled at the Leeds College of Music and became the first student in the college’s history, to achieve a 100% pass mark, with 18 distinctions.
-Chantel left with a First Class Honours degree in Popular Music and a coveted prize, the college’s Musician of the Year Award.
+Chantel left with a First Class Honours degree in Popular Music and a coveted prize, the college’s Musician of the Year award.

 In previous years, Chantel stepped out in the pro-musician world and her stunning live performances demonstrated that she had the ability to perform rock for the new age, played by a musician born with an effortless virtuosity.
 Since then, she has built a loyal and growing fan base who follow her every move.